mbmccormick/api/README.md

 `TWITTER_TOKEN_SECRET` - Twitter.com Token Secret

-And any other configuration settings defined in the modules in the `/app` folder of the project.
+And any other configuration settings are defined in the modules in the `/app` folder of the project.

 ## Availability